dividab/graphql-norm/README.md

 # gql-cache

-> A library for creating and operating on normalized graphql cache
+> A library for creating and operating on a normalized graphql cache